 Associate Professor Jaclyn Pearson, Sylvia and Charles Viertel Senior Medical Research Fellow

 Associate Professor Jaclyn Pearson is a microbiologist by training.
-She currently holds a Sylvia and Charles Viertel Senior Medical Research Fellow and is a Research Group Head in the Centre for Innate Immunity and Infectious Diseases.
+She currently holds a Sylvia and Charles Viertel Senior Medical Research Fellow and is an Honorary Research Associate in the Centre for Innate Immunity and Infectious Diseases.

 A/Prof Pearson completed her PhD research in the Department of Microbiology and Immunology at the University of Melbourne in 2013.
 She was awarded the Chancellor’s Prize and Dean’s Award for Excellence in a PhD Thesis in 2013, and in 2014 attained a NHMRC Early Career Fellowship (2015-2018).
 Here, she was appointed group leader for research on pathogenic E. coli within the Hartland Research Group at The Peter Doherty Institute where she continued her research to decipher the mechanisms by which gut pathogens cause disease and how the human host fights bacterial infections.
 In 2017, she was recruited to her current position at Hudson Institute of Medical Research.